 Our colleagues from the Ukrainian IBD patient association ¨Fulfilling Life" have prepared this important survey on the current situation of IBD patients affected by the war in Ukraine.

 The survey gives an overview of the immediate effects, medical care during the war as well as other urgent aspects.

-The first issue of the EFCCA Magazine 2017 is now available online.
-Enjoy reading about our latest activities, news from our members and other interesting articles related to IBD.
-Many thanks to those who have contributed to it!!!!
+Our latest issue of the EFCCA Magazine is out!
+You will find information about our latest activities, news from our members and other exciting articles related to IBD and the patient community.

 Enjoy the read!

 This year, for World IBD Day 2022, EFCCA would like to raise awareness about the impact IBD has on elderly people.
 Under the slogan IBD has no age we want to put the focus on elderly people (60 plus) and see how living with Crohn´s disease and Ulcerative Colitis (collectively known as Inflammatory Bowel Disease) is impacting on their quality of life and care.